The demand for incorporating innovative technologies in supply chain operations is at all all-time high right now and it’s due to several reasons.

 Fleet is another area revolutionized by chatbots since their arrival in the supply chain industry.

-Chatbots are now capable to extract accurate information about each vehicle in transit, idle vehicles, and under-maintenance vehicles.
+Chatbots connected with an ELD device are now capable of extracting accurate information about each vehicle in transit, idle vehicles, and under-maintenance vehicles.
 As a result, they can help to better allocate the available fleet for new freight orders.

 A supply chain isn’t only about delivering goods from source to destination, it also involves storage and maintenance.
 And keeping track of warehouse locations, floor plans, shelf rows, etc. is not as easy as a walk in the park.